Applied Economics and Policy Analysis

 - Xiaodong Chen of Xian Jiaotong University (with Chunping Liu)

-- Zviad Khunkhunashvili of the Business and Techology University, Tbilisi (with Florian Biermann)
+- Zviad Khunkhunashvili of the Business and Technology University, Tbilisi (with Florian Biermann)

 Full details of all AEPA members' publications can be found via the Institutional Repository of Nottingham Trent University.
 An indicative list of papers by AEPA members includes:

 - Lawton, C., Pickford, R., Rendall, J. and Wheatley, D. 2019.
 Laying the Foundations of a Good Work City: Mapping Nottingham's Employment.
 Nottingham: Nottingham Civic Exchange, Nottingham Trent University.

 - McKenzie, J., Crosby, P., Cox, J., and Collins, A. 2019.
 Experimental evidence on demand for ‘on-demand’ entertainment.
 Journal of Economic Behaviour and Organization, 161, pp. 98-113.

 - Chmura, T., Bai, Y. and Bauder, D. 2019.
 The impact of an insider and short-selling on bubble formation in experimental financial market.
 Journal of International Financial Markets, Institutions and Money, 60, pp. 211-230.